osrf/gazebo_tutorials/quick_start/tutorial.md

     gazebo
     ~~~

+    > Note: The first time you launch gazebo, it will try to download a couple of models so this process may take some time.

 # Run Gazebo with a robot

 Let's simulate something a bit more interesting by loading a world with a pioneer2dx.